Johana-Gnwn/pdsnd_github/README.md

 ### Files used
 Chicago, New York City and Washington bikeshare data is used in this project.

+### Do you know now?
+Have you found out what is the most popular trip in Chicago on Mondays?

 ### Credits
 Data and materials are from Udacity Python course.